 TIP | Scheduling an assignment will prevent your students from working too far ahead on their own.
 If you need to make adjustments to the post before assignment, Save draft allows you the flexibility to do so.

 >> Delete an Assignment

-If you make a mistake and you want to remove an assignment, this must be done from the Grades tab:
+If you make a mistake and you want to remove an assignment, this must be done from the Classwork tab:

-- From the Grades tab, click the More button beside the assignment you want to remove.
+- Click the More button on the assignment you wish to remove.

-- A notification states that any grades and comments will also be deleted.
-Click Delete.
+- Select Delete.
+Any grades and comments will also be deleted.